What Is It?

-- Building Envelope: controls heat loss and air leakage through the roof, walls, windows, etc.
+- Building Envelope: requirements for roofs, walls, window,s etc. to control heat loss and air leakage

-- Heating, Ventilating and Air Conditioning (HVAC): equipment efficiency, and controls
+- Heating, Ventilation and Air Conditioning (HVAC): efficiency for heating and cooling equipment

 Read the Code

-Residential versus commercial.
-The Seattle Energy Code chapters that apply to your project depend on whether your project is residential or commercial.
+The Seattle Energy Code chapters that apply to your project depend on whether your project is a "residential building" or a "commercial building" as defined in the energy code.
 See below for a breakout of the chapters by each version of the code.

-- Use the “residential” code chapters for single-family homes, duplexes, and townhouses
+- Use the “residential buildings” provisions for single-family homes, duplexes, and townhouses

-- Use the “residential” code chapters for 1-, 2-, and 3-story multifamily buildings
+- Use the “residential buildings” provisions for 1-, 2-, and 3-story multifamily buildings

-- Use the “commercial” code chapters for 4-story and higher multifamily buildings
+- Use the “commercial buildings” provisions for 4-story and higher multifamily buildings

-- Use the “commercial” code chapters for non-residential buildings
+- Use the “commercial buildings” provisions for non-residential buildings

 - Use the new Chapter 5 in the “residential building” portion of the code for single-family homes, duplexes, and townhouses, and for 1-, 2- and 3-story multifamily buildings